Activision Blizzard’s Call of Duty drives 27% Q1 2020 revenue growth to $2.28 billion

 Blizzard’s revenue grew 7% from a year ago, led by strong growth in the Warcraft franchise.
 World of Warcraft’s Shadowlands expansion has grown, and Blizzard had 27 million MAUs in the first quarter.

 Heartstone’s latest expansion, Forged in the Barrens, debuted March 30.
+Mercenaries, a new mode for Hearthstone, is in the works.
 Diablo Immortal is in its second phase of testing, and Activision Blizzard said it’s on-track to release later this year.
 Diablo II: Resurrected, a remake of Diablo II, is also testing well and will launch later this year.
+Alegre said online viewership of the alpha test was the highest Blizzard has ever seen for an alpha test.

 Blizzard didn’t say much new about the status of Overwatch 2, the sequel to its Overwatch team shooter game.
 The title is expected to arrive in 2022.
 The company recently said that Jeff Kaplan, the game director for Overwatch 2, recently left the company.
+World of Warcraft: Classic will get the Burning Crusade as its next expansion.

 King’s progress

-King’s revenue grew 22% in the quarter, reporting 258 million MAUs in the quarter, which is also up from a year ago.
+King’s revenue grew 22% in the quarter, reporting 258 million MAUs in the quarter, which is down from 273 million a year ago.
 One driver of growth was Crash Bandicoot: On the Run, which launched March 25 and has seen more than 30 million downloads to date.
 That likely helped with MAUs, but revenues from that will probably materialize in the second quarter that ends June 30.

 King also saw more than 70% growth in advertising net bookings in the first quarter, with significant increases across both direct brand advertisers and partner networks.
 King’s bookings have stayed strong in the second quarter.